greiginsydney/Intervalometerator/SHOPPINGLIST.md

 #### Custom PCB

 The custom PCB for the project is available on eBay.
+It measures 135x76mm.

 - [eBay](https://www.ebay.com.au/itm/265070048517)